HomeSite Map

 Ringo fills us in on another reason for the changes in the songwriting on the album: “Grass was really influential in a lot of our changes, especially with the writers.
 And because they were writing different material, we were playing differently.
 We were expanding in all areas of our lives, opening up to a lot of different attitudes.
 I feel that we made it on love songs (all the initial songs were love songs).
 Now we get to ‘Rubber Soul’ and begin stretching the writing and the playing a lot more.
 This was the departure record.
 A lot of other influences were coming down and going on the record.”

-“’Rubber Soul’ was the pot album and ‘Revolver’ was the acid,” Lennon explained in 1972.
+“’Rubber Soul’ was the pot album and ‘Revolver’ was the acid,” Lennon stated in 1972.
 “The drugs are to prevent the rest of the world from crowding in on you.
 They don’t make you write any better.”

 “Songwriting for me, at the time of ‘Rubber Soul,’ was a bit frightening because John and Paul had been writing since they were three years old,” George Harrison remembers.
 “It was hard to come in suddenly and write songs.
 They’d had a lot of practice.
 They’d written most of their bad songs before we’d even got into the recording studio.
 I had to come from nowhere and start writing, and have something with at least enough quality to put on the record alongside all the wondrous hits.
 It was very hard.”